bernsteining/chiphuit/README.md

 - Allow modifying emulator variables
 - allow other compilation targets than WASM
 - use a Bus structure to handle I/Os instead of bloated RefCells & closures everywhere
-- refactooooooor especially input handles damn, and how about remapping keys to 1234/qwer/asdf/zxcv like everybody
+- how about remapping keys to 1234/qwer/asdf/zxcv like everybody
+- refactooooooor

 ### osef / pinaillage